 IMPORTANT: This guidance is updated frequently; however, you should always follow guidance issued by the Governor’s Executive Order via the Agency of Commerce and Community Development, and the Department of Health.

 This does not mean you have to wait until this date to file your abstract.
 If you have completed your work, we would recommend you file sooner, and the ideal would be to complete it as soon as possible.
 All towns will be subject to this date with no more extension unless extreme scenarios arise.
-All towns will also have the date for the final grand list filing with PVR extended to September 15.
+Assuming a town has completed and submitted an extension request, then the August 15 Lodging of the Grand list with the Tax Department has been extended one month and will now be due on September 15.

-If you choose to use this extension of time, please be aware that this will affect all subsequent dates including tax billing.
+If you choose to use this extension of time, you need to officially request permission from the director, please be aware that this will affect all subsequent dates including tax billing.
 Grievances will proceed with the same statutory timeframe from whatever date you lodge the abstract (see lister calendar and grievance guidance), and tax bills will subsequently be issued at a later date - assuming your town normally bills in July or August.
 In other words, if you take advantage of the extensions, you must ensure each of your subsequent timelines fall within the statutory deadlines required.

 You should discuss this with your town selectboard and treasurer.